-How imagining you're wrong can make you a better investor, a stock benefiting from the cobalt hype, and this top strategist's predictions for 2018
+How imagining you're wrong can make you a better investor, a stock benefiting from the e-vehicle hype, and this top strategist's predictions for 2018

 This is the twice a week Globe Investor newsletter.
 If someone has forwarded this e-mail newsletter to you, you can sign up for Globe Investor and all Globe newsletters here.

-NEW: COMING SOON: We have a new newsletter on the way called Amplify.
+COMING SOON: We have a new newsletter on the way called Amplify.
 It will inspire and challenge our readers while highlighting the voices, opinions and insights of women at The Globe and Mail.
 Amplify will land in your inbox every Saturday morning, with a different guest editor each week -- a woman who works at The Globe -- highlighting a topic of the author's choice.
 The topics will vary and will dive deep into issues and events around the world.
 The newsletter will also highlight Canadian women who are inspiring others.
 Sign up today via this link.

 Stocks to ponder

 Cobalt 27 Capital Corp.
 This stock appears on the positive breakouts list, benefiting from positive sentiment surrounding future growth prospects of electric vehicles.
 The stock has a unanimous buy recommendation, and for a small-cap stock that trades on the TSX Venture Exchange, it is well covered by the Street.
 There are seven analysts covering the company, which includes research coverage by two large firms, Scotia Capital and TD Securities.
-Toronto-based Cobalt 27 owns 2,161 metric tonnes of physical cobalt.
+Toronto-based Cobalt 27 owns 2,161 tonnes of physical cobalt.
 Management seeks to build a cobalt-focused portfolio, providing the company with royalties and income streams.
 Jennifer Dowty reports.

 Intertape Polymer Group Inc. This is a small-cap stock with a market capitalization of $1.25-billion that appears on the positive breakouts list.
 The company offers investors an attractive dividend yield of over 3 per cent with a dividend that is paid in U.S. dollars.
 With headquarters in Montreal and Sarasota, Fla., Intertape develops and manufactures products, such as carton sealing tapes and industrial and specialty tapes and fabrics, used in industrial, automotive, and aerospace applications.
 Jennifer Dowty reports.